-- 4.1 Maintain natural vegetative cover as far as practical, especially in the vicinity of steep slopes occurring at project site and re-vegetate areas from which vegetation were removed. - 4.2 Storage of topsoil (overburden) within three meters (3 m) of natural vegetation or mine face is strictly prohibited.
-Top soil and vegetation must be carefully stripped and stockpiled in an allocated area marked by a sign, so that it can be used for reclamation and re-vegetation as mining finishes. - 4.3 Practice alternative methods of vegetation clearing rather than burning, such as, manual or mechanical felling or bulldozing. - 4.4 Incorporate and store vegetative debris with top soil to keep it active for reuse in site reclamation.
-In addition, practical measures, such as growing of vegetation, including shrubs and grasses, on stockpiles of topsoil shall be employed to reduce erosion, and dust nuisance to surrounding ecosystems. - 4.5 Store overburden stockpiles at least Two Hundred (200) meters away from any water courses or drainage system. - 4.6 Runoff from this overburden shall be directed to the sedimentation/settling pond for treatment before discharge. - 4.7 Maintain the integrity of areas where riparian vegetation is located to aid in mitigating erosion/sedimentation impacts at the site. - 4.8 Consider the weather pattern before initiating major earthworks.
-Monitor areas of exposed soil during periods of heavy rainfall. - 4.9 Avoid soil compaction, erosion, rutting, siltation and sedimentation during operation by limiting the size of the disturbed area, slope length and gradient, and the duration of soil exposure. - 4.10 Adequately cover temporary stockpiles of construction materials, and excavated waste in a designated area to prevent accidental release into the Corentyne
+- 4.1 Maintain natural vegetative cover as far as practical, especially in the vicinity of steep slopes occurring at project site and re-vegetate areas from which vegetation were removed. - 4.2 Ensure that topsoil cleared from working areas is stripped carefully and reused immediately for rehabilitation of worked areas.
+Where possible, topsoil shall be placed directly onto an area being rehabilitated to reduce double handling of soil. - 4.3 Where reuse cannot be accomplished immediately, the topsoil shall be stockpiled in a suitable storage site that is well drained and equipped with pollution prevention structures until such time for reuse. - 4.4 Ensure vegetative debris is incorporated and stored with top soil to keep it active for reuse in site reclamation.
+In addition, practical measures, such as growing of vegetation such as shrubs and grasses on stockpiles of topsoil shall be employed to reduce erosion, and dust nuisance to surrounding ecosystems. - 4.5 Store overburden stockpiles at least two hundred (200) meters away from any waterway, creek or drainage system. - 4.6 Ensure that all topsoil is kept separate from all overburden and gravel for use as backfill during progressive reclamation.
+Topsoil shall be replaced in its natural sequence during reclamation activities. - 4.7 Maintain the integrity of areas where riparian vegetation is located to aid in mitigating erosion/sedimentation impacts at the site. - 4.8 Consider the weather pattern before initiating major earthworks.
+Monitor areas of exposed soil during periods of heavy rainfall. - 4.9 Take necessary precautions to avoid soil compaction, erosion, rutting, siltation and sedimentation during operation by limiting the size of the disturbed area, slope length and gradient, and the duration of soil exposure.